CD-Xbow/vibe/README.md

 ## Warnings

-These apps are entirely dependent on Vibe being up and working, all the smarts occur on the vibe server, so if it is down you are stuffed.
+These apps are entirely dependent on Vibe being up and working, all the ai smarts occur on the vibe server, so if it is down you are stuffed.
 Mind you this is no different to any online dependency, I felt it needed to be spelt out clearly.
 It's already happened to me once.

 ## Enjoy